 First discovered on test waaay back, we finally saw Tight Rope available to play.
 It’s videmption so it is relatively simple although there is more to it than I’ve seen with other competing titles.
 You are supposed to ride your unicycle across a tight rope with an obstacle course along it to make things challenging.
 You don’t have to worry about balance – it’s really just about timing and avoiding the obstacles.
 You can get hit three times, the only thing that I saw otherwise were the moving platforms at the end of the course.

 Family Fun Companies – River Of Riches and Viking Hammer

 River Of Riches takes the basic concepts you find with modern fishing arcade titles (such as no real attract mode – the game is always going and people can join in at any time; dealing with water, etc.) and shakes things up a little bit by making the game about panning for treasures in a river.
-That was a refreshing twist; otherwise I might have walked by it (like I did with several fishing games I saw there that weren’t doing anything new).
+That was a refreshing twist; otherwise, I might have walked by it (as I did with several fishing games I saw there that weren’t doing anything new).
 Admittedly, I did not read the instructions despite focusing on it for a moment here in the video where I was supposed to shake the pan.
 Whoops.
-Click here for the 4K UHD version on Youtube.

 Viking Hammer was introduced at IAAPA 2016 but I ended up missing the game at the time.
-This time I gave it a spin but it turns out that it is a modified version that they company is focusing on from here on out.
-Initially it was a glorified whac-a-mole kind of game but they found that this new format of simply smashing buttons was more fun to play.
-Click here for the 4K UHD version on Youtube.
+This time I gave it a spin but it turns out that it is a modified version that the company is focusing on from here on out.
+Initially, it was a glorified whack-a-mole kind of game but they found that this new format of simply smashing buttons was more fun to play.

 Stay tuned – yes there are several more games that I need to get to but I don’t think I’ve ever been this busy with things to do after an IAAPA so I will get to them…as soon as is possible. 🙂